- Modern Worlwide distribution of Plant-like names

 We can accordingy consider a hypothesis that a single Plant family ramified early, perhaps even as early as medieval times.
 This presents a problem, in as much as it is often considered that the vast majority of the medieval peasants were tied to their local plot of land without permission to travel.
 There were exceptions however, such as for the so-called fighting class, including Knights, beneath the nobility.
 There was a Sir John Plant [see ca.1472-84 document] with shadowy hints of widespread connections, as early as the times of the fifteenth-century Wars of the Roses.
 Though research is ongoing, the DNA and documentary evidence so far suggest that the main Plant family could have spread as early as those tumultuous times from east Cheshire in the NW Midlands of England to Ireland, as well as southwards through Staffordshire and into Leicestershire.

 Though somewhat later, the following map shows that there were parishes with Plant records near the first and last pitched battles of this intermittent War.
-Though there had been street fighting at St Albans in 1455, in the south of England, there are 7 Plant records for the parish of Mucklestone which is the site of the first full scale battle, at Bloor Heath in 1459 in north Staffordshire.
+Though there had been street fighting at St Albans in 1455, the site of the first full-scale battle was in north Staffordshire in 1459 at Bloor Heath and there are 7 Plant records for the nearby parish of Mucklestone.
 In Leicestershire, not far from the concluding Battle of Bosworth Field (1485), there are 15 Plant records in the nearby parish of Lockington, the earliest being a 1558 burial not long after the start of parish records.
 The earliest Plant records for the parish of Mucklestone are two marriages in 1567.